solo-io/solo-cop/blogs/workspaces/README.md

 * Routing - Workspaces are a logical boundary for which services can route to one another.
 To route to services in other workspaces one must import/export with that Workspace.
 * Policy Enforcement - Workspaces define the scope at which a policy can impact your environment.
 This helps reduce the blast radius of a misconfiguration.
 * Security - Workspaces set a virtual boundary to protect services from traffic outside of the given Workspace.
 * Gloo Mesh Configuration - Gloo Mesh configs will only apply to the workspace of which they are associated.
-The Gloo Mes config must be in one of the contained namespaces in a Workspace.
+The Gloo Mesh config must be in one of the contained namespaces in a Workspace.

 **How do Workspaces interact with other Workspaces?**